 A False Claims Act / Qui Tam action initiated by an employee, when it uncovers significant fraud and leads to legal action against the company, is a protected act.
 The law both protects employees and may reward them with a percentage of the money recovered by the government.
 A False Claims Act / Qui Tam action, however, must be brought in the correct manner.
 Neff Law Firm, P.A.'s, Minnesota employment attorneys are experienced at handling Qui Tam cases.

 If an employer retaliates against the whistleblower by sanctioning them in some way, or firing them, the employee can sue.
 The whistleblower can recover financial damages caused by the employer's retaliatory discharge or wrongful termination in addition to his or her attorney's fees.
 If you believe your company retaliated against you, Neff Law Firm, P.A.'s, Minnesota employment attorneys are ready to help you pursue your legal options.

 As an employee, you do have employment rights.
 You do not have to face workplace discrimination, sexual harassment, retaliation, or illegal violations alone.
 Let an employment lawyer of the Neff Law Firm, P.A., protect your rights.

 Contact an employment law attorney at Neff Law Firm, P.A., to discuss your individual situation and needs.
 Flexible appointment times are offered for your convenience.

-To meet with a Minnesota employment attorney, call 952-831-5385 or contact us by e-mail to set up an appointment to discuss your options for effectively seeking compensation for employment discrimination, sexual harassment, disability discrimination in the workplace, and other illegal employment practices.
+To meet with a Minnesota employment attorney, call 952-831-6555 or contact us by e-mail to set up an appointment to discuss your options for handling an employment dispute effectively seeking compensation for employment discrimination, sexual harassment, disability discrimination in the workplace, and other illegal employment practices.